Food Safety Modernization Act

 Government regulations are not new to producers of California leafy greens.
 The California Leafy Greens Marketing Agreement (LGMA) has been in place since 2007 as the best model to produce safe food because it establishes a culture of food safety on the farm.
 In January 2013 new federal laws overseeing fruits and vegetable food safety were issued as part of the Food Safety Modernization Act (FSMA).
-Visit this page for the latest information on FDA’s proposed Produce Rule and how it will effect leafy green farmers.
+Visit this page for the latest information on FDA’s proposed Produce Rule and how it will affect leafy green farmers.

 The LGMA is pleased to see that the rules being proposed by the FDA closely reflect the existing LGMA food safety model.
 FDA is proposing specific standards for:

 When will the Produce Rule go into Effect?

 The proposed Produce Rule is preliminary and will be finalized in 2015 by the FDA.
 The proposed rules are subject to public comments, which are due by December 15, 2014.
 Once the comment period closes FDA will review all comments submitted, finalize the rules and publish them in 2015